JohnCoene/grapher/docs/docs/link_distance.md

 ## Description

-Hide links over a certain length, based on computations by `graph_static_layout` .
+Hide links over a certain length, based on computations by `graph_layout_static` .
  Nodes will actually be hidden in resulting visualisation but not removed.